fathimakubra/fathimakubra/README.md

 My main goal is to improve my professional skills while recreating & redesigning projects in world of Data Science.
 Currently Pursuing BSc Online Degree in Data Science and Programming from IIT Madras.

-IT being a part of me, I love exploring places with coffee
+IT being a part of me, I love exploring places with a cup of coffee

 <details>
 <summary>TECH STACK</summary>